7 Churches To Visit in Metro Manila for Visita Iglesia

 Address: 7440 Bernardino Street, Guadalupe Viejo, Makati City

 In the middle of Makati’s skyscrapers stands this authentic Renaissance-Baroque church founded by the Augustinians in 1599.
-The Nuestra Señora de Gracia Church is one of the most popular churches in Manila with a simple yet striking vibe because of its features, furnishings, and iconography that gives off an Old World feel.
+The Nuestra Señora de Gracia Church is one of Manila’s most popular churches with a simple yet striking vibe because of its features, furnishings, and iconography that gives off an Old World feel.

 Address: 2000 M.H.
 Del Pilar St. Malate, Manila